Alzheimer’s and Mindful Movement: Yoga and Tai Chi

 Moving beyond physical benefits, attention now turns to the mental health advantages.

-The incorporation of Stress Reduction Techniques into routine activities has been identified as a potent factor in improving mental well-being.
+The incorporation of Techniques into routine activities has been identified as a potent factor in improving mental well-being.

 These techniques, when combined with Mindful Eating Habits, have shown to reduce anxiety while enhancing concentration and overall positivity.